WayneDW/WayneDW.github.io/_pages/about.md

 <p align="center"> <img class="img-circle img-200" width="100%" src="images/scatter_v3.gif"></p>

-The blogger is focusing on exploratory sampling, latent reasoning, and agents (coding+alpha) in LLMs.
+The blogger is an ML researcher at Morgan Stanley, working on ML-driven options trading and hedging.
+His research focuses on exploratory sampling and latent reasoning for LLMs.
+He also shares research ideas he finds insightful and occasional updates on his own work.
+His research focusing on exploratory sampling, latent reasoning, and agents (coding+alpha) in LLMs.
 He also shares ideas he finds insightful and provides updates on his own work.
 His recent works include discrete diffusion (<a href="https://gdpo.github.io/" style="color: #1a4b8b;">GDPO</a>,
 <a href="https://laaaarrywang.github.io/Self-Correcting-Discrete-Diffusion/" style="color: #1a4b8b;">SCDD</a>,
 <a href="https://haoyangzheng.github.io/research/didi-instruct/" style="color: #1a4b8b;">DiDi Instruct</a>), continuous diffusion (<a href="https://arxiv.org/pdf/2405.04795" style="color: #1a4b8b;">VSDM</a>,
 <a href="https://arxiv.org/pdf/2501.16675" style="color: #1a4b8b;">VSMD</a>,